LtSeed/VideoAssemblyMonitor/README.md

 1. **IntelliJ IDEA**: You can download and install IDEA from [here](https://www.jetbrains.com/idea/download/).
 2. **JDK 17**: This project requires JDK 17.
 You can download it from [AdoptOpenJDK](https://adoptopenjdk.net/) or [Oracle](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
+3. **MySQL**: Project need MySQL installed.
+You can download it from [here](https://dev.mysql.com/downloads/workbench/) or [here](https://dev.mysql.com/downloads/windows/installer/8.0.html).
+4. **OpenCV**: OpenCV460 is needed.
+The config guide will be in the 7th part of this section.
-3. **Gradle**: While IntelliJ IDEA can automatically manage Gradle, if you prefer to install Gradle separately, download it from [here](https://gradle.org/install/).
+5. **Gradle**: While IntelliJ IDEA can automatically manage Gradle, if you prefer to install Gradle separately, download it from [here](https://gradle.org/install/).
 (I prefer to let IntelliJ IDEA automatically manage Gradle.)

 ### 1. Clone the Repository